bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_V.md

 ## Virus
 A computer virus is a type of computer program that, when executed, replicates itself by modifying other computer programs and inserting its own code.

-### Polymorphic Virus
+### Boot Sector Virus
-A polymorphic virus is a harmful, destructive or intrusive type of malware that can change or "morph," making it difficult to detect with antimalware programs.
+A boot sector virus is a type of malware that infects a system's boot partition or the Master Boot Record (MBR) of a hard disk.
+During startup and before security software can be executed, the virus executes malicious code.

 ### Metamorphic Virus
 Metamorphic code is code that when run outputs a logically equivalent version of its own code under some interpretation.
 This is similar to a quine, except that a quine's source code is exactly equivalent to its own output.
 Metamorphic code also usually outputs machine code and not its own source code.